LukeMathWalker/pavex/docs/guide/request_data/path.md

 Pavex will do its best to catch unsupported types at compile time, but it's not always possible.

+### Avoiding allocations

+If you want to squeeze out the last bit of performance from your application, you can try to avoid memory allocations when extracting string-like route parameters.
+Pavex supports this use case—**you can borrow from the request's path**.

+#### Percent-encoding

+It is not always possible to avoid allocations when handling route parameters.
+Route parameters must comply with the restriction of the URI specification: you can only use [a limited set of characters](https://datatracker.ietf.org/doc/html/rfc3986#section-2).
+If you want to use a character not allowed in a URI, you must [percent-encode it](https://developer.mozilla.org/en-US/docs/Glossary/Percent-encoding).
+For example, if you want to use a space in a route parameter, you must encode it as `%20`.
+A string like `John Doe` becomes `John%20Doe` when percent-encoded.

+[`RouteParams<T>`][RouteParams] automatically decodes percent-encoded strings for you.
+But that comes at a cost:
+Pavex _must_ allocate a new `String` if the route parameter is percent-encoded.

+#### Cow

+We recommend using [`Cow<'_, str>`][Cow] as your field type for string-like parameters.
+It borrows from the request's path if possible, it allocates a new `String` if it can't be avoided.

+[`Cow<'_, str>`][Cow] strikes a balance between performance and robustness: you don't have to worry about a runtime error if the route parameter is percent-encoded, but you tried to use `&str` as its field type.

 [^rfc]: [RFC 7230](https://datatracker.ietf.org/doc/html/rfc7230#section-5.3) allows for two other formats of request target,
     authority form (e.g. `example.com:443`) and asterisk form (e.g. `*`), but they're rarely relevant for the HTTP APIs you're likely to build with Pavex.